m-bouville/predict_elec/README.md

 - direct validation,
 - stable feature semantics,
 - and the absence of feedback to the quantile model.

+#### Working entirely on predicting [_h_ + 12, _h_ + 36]?
+The model should be validated and tested on relevant periods.
+But should it also be the case for training?

+- The number of samples is off by nearly a factor of 50, but this number is artificially high:
+  - noon-only: 3 650 _non-overlapping_ training samples in ten years;
+  - all origins: 175 000 _overlapping_ training samples.
+- Training only from _h_ + 12 to _h_ + 36 lets the model rely on the fact that time step number 24 is always midnight.
+No need for a decoder or extra degrees of freedom to get this pattern right.

 ### Stage 2 — Mean-Based Meta-Model (deterministic layer)